 Our doctors are part of an on-call rotation.
 There are other doctors who might be on-call when our office is closed.
-They are: Dr. Frances Teng, and Dr. Jennifer Lewis (with Alessandro Ob/Gyn Pasadena).
+They are: Dr. Frances Teng, Dr. NhuChi Dao, Dr. Lisa Chang, all three of whom work with the Pasadena Optum Ob/Gyn practice.

-All these doctors are Board-Certified (or Board-Eligible) Ob/Gyn physicians whom we trust.
+All these Ob/Gyn doctors are Board-Certified or Board-Eligible physicians whom we trust.
 Please rest assured that these doctors will do whatever is necessary to ensure the safety and wellbeing of both you and your baby.